flycheck/flycheck/doc/manual/api.rst

          specify **all** optional arguments, that is, **both** `level` **and** `message`, to pass any keyword arguments.

-   .. el:function:: flycheck-error-new &rest attributes
+   .. function:: flycheck-error-new &rest attributes

-      Create a new :el:cl-struct:`flycheck-error` with the given `attributes`.
+      Create a new :cl-struct:`flycheck-error` with the given `attributes`.

-      `attributes` is a property list, where each property specifies the value for the corresponding slot of :el:cl-struct:`flycheck-error`, for
+      `attributes` is a property list, where each property specifies the value for the corresponding slot of :cl-struct:`flycheck-error`, for instance:
-      instance:

       .. code-block:: cl